Maxusmusti/double-entendres/README.md

 # double-entendres
-Detecting double-entendres in natural language using WordNet for enhanced feature embeddings with NNs
+Detecting double-entendres in natural language by using WordNet and SentenceTransformers to generate enhanced feature embeddings for NNs

 Instructions:
  - `pip install -r requirements.txt`